dragotin/kraft/INSTALL.md

 want to evaluate Kraft.

-To run Kraft with MySQL, create or pick a user on the MySQL server with appropiate permissions to write to a specific database and create tables on it.
+To run Kraft with MySQL, create or pick a user on the MySQL server with appropriate permissions to write to a specific database and create tables on it.
 Create an empty database to use with Kraft.
 Remember both the database name and the credentials.